-Pupil premium funding is given to schools based on the numbers of pupils in the school who are eligible for Free School Meals (FSM).
+Pupil premium funding was introduced in 2011 and is given to school based on the number of pupils in the school who are eligible for Free School Meals (FSM).
 This additional funding includes all children who have been eligible for FSM within the last 6 years.

 Access documents here